sakosuri/Client-metrics-report/README.md

 ### Client Events

 Assurance events returned for each client during the selected window.
-For each event, the script requests client details at the event timestamp and records event-specific metrics where available.
+For each event the script calls `GET /dna/intent/api/v1/client-detail` with the event's timestamp, so RSSI, SNR, rates, health score, and connected device reflect the client state at the exact moment the event occurred.
+Onboarding and roaming duration columns are populated only for matching event types.

 ### Charts